antimomentum/docker-to-linux/README.md

 ## Anti's additions:

-The Ubuntu image is now made for Linode compatibility.
+The Ubuntu and Debian images are now made for Linode compatibility.
 The files I've included to this are based on Linode documentation which I'll link below a summary of the instructions.

     make ubuntu
     gzip ubuntu.img